derekkedziora/derekkedziora.com/_posts/stream/2021-04-03-apple-70-percent.md

 The real issue is that overlap between people who would pay a hundred dollars a year for an email service and exclusively use Apple devices is more than 70%.

-DHH tries to frame this as a completely random event, ”It just so happened…”, but people who pay for quality software overwhelmingly buy Apple hardware.
+DHH tries to frame this as a completely random event, “It just so happened…”, but people who pay for quality software overwhelmingly buy Apple hardware.

 The groups that *hate* everything Apple like hardware hackers and gamers aren’t likely to pay for software.